- Were you born in 1968?

 Whether your traditional IRA contributions will be deductible depends on your income and whether you or your spouse participates in an employer-sponsored retirement plan.

-If you have further questions, please contact our office.
+If you have further questions, please contact us today.
 We can help determine which year-end tax planning strategies work best for you.